-Diet Soda (Aspartame) Causes Hair Loss?
-Really??
+Does Diet Soda (Aspartame) and Hair Loss Have a Connection?
 Read on..

 What we put into our body can have a significant effect on the way our hair grows and remains healthy.
 When we put nutrient packed foods into our body, not only do our insides jump with joy, but our hair follicles praise us by staying strong and shiny.
 But just as our hair is impacted largely by healthy food, it is equally impacted by unhealthy food.
 Many people don’t understand the consequences that some foods have on our hair, causing it to thin, or fall out.
 For those already suffering from genetic disorders such as androgenetic alopecia, these foods can cause way more harm than good.

 Below is a list of 4 foods to stay away from when considering your hair health.
 Some of these are probably obvious, but the rest you might not be aware of.
 It could be something as simple as cutting one of these 4 foods out of your diet to improve the overall health of your hair.
 Not to mention, most of these items are not healthy for the human body either.
 Cutting these out of your diet will be a step in the right direction.
 Trust me, your hair will be thanking you!

 Diet soda was once boasted as a great alternative for those that want to drink soda without all the sugars.
 It was seen as a “great” alternative to those who were trying to shy away from their consumption of regular soda.
 But the truth is, diet soda is just as bad for you as regular soda, and even worse for your hair.
 What makes diet soda bad for your hair, are all the artificial sweeteners.
 Specifically aspartame, which is linked hair loss.